 Look at another example of brinkmanship escalation: is this a good relationship?

-Just to be sure, showing her the door right away can be a fair answer -or even a great one-.
-But you gotta make sure of that, and put your ego on the side to do it well.
-That’s why:
+Just to be sure, showing her the door right away can be a fair answer, but you must first make sure of that.

 The Steamroller never really paid attention and understood her partner, so what are the chances he’ll do so now?

 And that’s the final and fatal issue with the Steamroller answer: another great occasion to understand her partner goes to waste.